Largest prehistoric animals: Sea cows (Sirenia)

 According to reports, Steller's sea cows have grown to 8 to 9 m long as adults, much larger than any extant sirenians.
 The weight of Steller's sea cows is estimated to be 8–10 MT.

+Its direct ancestor, the Cuesta sea cow was around 9 m (30 ft) long and possibly 10 tonnes (11 short tonnes) in weight.

 Arsinoitheres (Arsinoitheriidae)

 The largest known arsinoitheriid was Arsinoitherium.
 A. zitteli would have been 1.75 m tall at the shoulders, and 3 m long.
 A. giganteum reached even larger size than A. zitteli.

 Hyraxes (Hyracoidea)

 Some of the prehistoric hyraxes were extremely large compared to modern small relatives.
 The largest hyracoid ever evolved is Titanohyrax ultimus.
 With the mass estimation in rage of 600 kg to over 1300 kg it was close in size to Sumatran rhinoceros.
 Another enormous hyrax is Megalohyrax which had skull of 391 mm in length and reached the size of tapir.
 More recent Gigantohyrax was three times as large as the extant relative Procavia capensis, although it is noticeably smaller than earlier Megalohyrax and Titanohyrax.